11338_Cregger_Horizontal_Outline_OnWhite_PANTONE 1

-Cregger is proud to serve homeowners across Metro Detroit with expert heating, cooling, plumbing, and electrical services.
+Cregger is proud to serve homeowners across Metro Detroit with expert heating, cooling, plumbing, and electrician.
 A Wi-Fi thermostat can be one of the most useful upgrades you make—when it’s chosen correctly for your HVAC system and the way your household actually lives.
 In Southeast Michigan, that matters even more.
 Subzero winter mornings, shoulder-season temperature swings, and hot, humid summer stretches put real pressure on heating and cooling equipment.
 The thermostat you choose can affect comfort, energy use, and how hard your system has to work.

 But “Wi-Fi thermostat” is a wide category.
 Some models simply let you change the temperature from your phone.
 Others include learning features, room sensors, energy reporting, and alerts that warn you when something looks wrong.
 The best pick depends on compatibility, wiring, comfort needs, and the features you’ll actually use—not the most advertised option.